 - Snickerdoodle Milkshake

 - Preheat the oven to 350°F. Lightly grease two large (5 x 9 inch) loaf pans with cooking spray and set aside.

 - In a large bowl, cream butter, 2 cups sugar, 2 teaspoons cinnamon, and salt until fluffy.
 Add eggs and mix well.
 Then add sour cream and vanilla and mix well.

 - Mix flour and baking powder in a separate bowl.
 Add to wet ingredients and mix until all combined.

 - Add cinnamon chips and stir into batter.
 Set aside.

-- Mix 3 T. sugar and 3 t. cinnamon in a bowl and sprinkle over the batter in each loaf pan.
+- Mix the remaining 3 tablespoons of sugar and 1½ teaspoons of cinnamon in a bowl and sprinkle over the batter in each loaf pan.